autowarefoundation/autoware.privately-owned-vehicles/VisionPilot/Middleware_Recipes/README.md

-# VisionPilot - Middleware-Agnostic Vision Framework
+# Middleware recipes for Vision Pilot

 A modular, hardware and middleware-independent vision processing framework designed for autonomous vehicle perception tasks.
 VisionPilot provides a unified API for AI inference and visualization that can be deployed across different middleware systems.